-Radionuclides occur naturally in the northern central portion of Anne Arundel County.
+Radionuclides occur naturally in the northern-central portion of Anne Arundel County.
 Over the past several years, MDE has worked with Anne Arundel County to address elevated levels of radium in groundwater in the Magothy, Patapsco, and Patuxent aquifers of the northern central portion of that county.
 The Anne Arundel County Health Department currently requires new wells in the affected area to be sampled for gross alpha and radium.
-If test results indicate radionuclides above the drinking water standard, the owners must employ treatment to remove the radium prior to obtaining a certificate of potability for the well.
-Sampling of groundwater in Baltimore and Howard Counties indicates that a small percentage (about ten percent) of wells in the formation known as Baltimore Gneiss also contain elevated levels of gross alpha.
+If test results indicate that the level of radionuclides is above the drinking water standard, the owners of the well(s) must employ treatment to remove the radium prior to obtaining a certificate of potability for the well(s).
+Sampling of groundwater in Baltimore and Howard Counties indicate that a small percentage (about ten percent) of wells in the formation known as Baltimore Gneiss also contain elevated levels of gross alpha.

 Elevated gross alpha radiation levels have been identified in Carroll, Frederick, Charles and Cecil counties.
-In Charles County, polonium has been identified as the primary alpha emitter.
-In Carroll and Prince George's County, uranium is the primary alpha emitter and in Cecil County, radium is the primary alpha emitter.
+In Charles County, polonium has been identified as the primary alpha emitter; however, in Carroll and Prince George's County, uranium is the primary alpha emitter and in Cecil County, radium is the primary alpha emitter.